Paperwork When Buying a Car in AlabamaPage Overview

 - Check on insurance rates for the vehicle you are exploring.
 Rates vary greatly depending on make, model, year, and body style.

-- Once you decide on a car, get a car report on it.
+- Once you decide on a car, get a vehicle history report on it.
 This car report will provide a title search, accident report, lemon report, odometer check, and registration details.

-- Have a mechanic examine the car to warn you of any damage or problems with the vehicle.
+- Have a mechanic that you trust examine the car to look for any damage or problems with the vehicle.

 - Negotiate a price.
 Don't pay more than you should.
 Most sellers do not expect the buyer to pay their original asking price.
 Offer a dollar amount lower than you are willing to pay, then work upwards as the seller makes a counter-offer.